kvark/kvark.github.io/_posts/2018-01-23-wr-capture-infra.markdown

 ### Level 3: render task tree and gpu cache

 This level is where things can go wrong, and these are most difficult to track down, especially when external blobs and textures are involved.
-Structures here are most diverse and complex.
-Making the RON dumps less readable to human eyes.
+Structures here are most diverse and complex, making the RON dumps less readable to human eyes.
 For example, here is what a batch looks like:
 ```yaml
     key: (
         kind: Transformable(AxisAligned, BorderCorner),